Alluxio/alluxio/README.md

 Alluxio project provides several different client artifacts for external projects to depend on Alluxio client:

-- Artifact `alluxio-core-client-fs` provides a Java artifact for [Alluxio Java file system API](https://docs.alluxio.io/os/user/stable/en/api/FS-API.html#alluxio-java-api)) to access all Alluxio-specific functionalities.
-- Artifact `alluxio-core-client-hdfs` provides a Java artifact for [HDFS-Compatible file system API](https://docs.alluxio.io/os/user/stable/en/api/FS-API.html#hadoop-compatible-java-client).
-- (Recommended) Artifact `alluxio-shaded-client` includes both artifact.
+- Artifact `alluxio-shaded-client` is recommended generally for a project to use Alluxio client.
-  This artifact is self-contained (including all dependencies in a shaded form to prevent conflicts), but also much larger than the other two.
+  The jar of this artifact is self-contained (including all dependencies in a shaded form to prevent dependency conflicts), and thus larger than the following two artifacts.
+- Artifact `alluxio-core-client-fs` provides
+  [Alluxio Java file system API](https://docs.alluxio.io/os/user/stable/en/api/FS-API.html#alluxio-java-api)) to access all Alluxio-specific functionalities.
+  This artifact is included in `alluxio-shaded-client`.
+- Artifact `alluxio-core-client-hdfs` provides [HDFS-Compatible file system API](https://docs.alluxio.io/os/user/stable/en/api/FS-API.html#hadoop-compatible-java-client).
-  This artifact is recommended generally for a project to use Alluxio client.
+  This artifact is included in `alluxio-shaded-client`.

 Here are examples to declare the dependecies on  `alluxio-shaded-client` using Maven: